bcgov/CE_integratedroads/README.md

 ## Method

-All processing is done via a [manually triggered Github Actions workflow](https://github.com/bcgov/CE_integratedroads/actions/workflows/ce-integratedroads.yaml) (click on the `Run Workflow` button for the `ce-integratedroads` workflow to trigger a run).

 1. Source datasets are downloaded from file where possible
 2. Where source data are not avialable via file, download is via WFS, using queries defined in [bcdata.json](bcdata.json)
 3. Data are cut by BC 1:20k tile and written to Parquet files on S3 compatible object storage